A Markovian and Roe-algebraic approach to asymptotic expansion in measure: The coarse Baum--Connes Conjecture

 Abért--Elek constructed in \cite[Theorem~5]{abert2012dynamical} a free profinite action $F_k \curvearrowright (X,d,\nu)$ of any finitely generated non\=/abelian free group $F_k$ that is strongly ergodic (and hence asymptotically expanding) but does not have a spectral gap.

-Since the free group has asymptotic dimension 1, we can hence apply Corollary~\ref{cor:ceg to CBC} to deduce that $\CQ_{F_k}X$ violates the coarse Baum--Connes conjecture.
+Since the free group has asymptotic dimension 1, we can hence apply Theorem~\ref{thm:ceg to CBC} and Corollary~\ref{cor:ceg to CBC} to deduce that the sparse Druţu--Nowak projection over $\CQ_{F_k}X$ violates the coarse Baum--Connes conjecture.
 This fact does not directly follow from \cite[Theorem~3.5]{sawicki_warped_2017}, as the action does not have spectral gap.
-Moreover, $X$ is an ultrametric space, so $\CQ_{F_k}X$ is not coarsely equivalent to a disjoint union of finite graphs (\cite[Proposition~4.6 (1)]{sawicki_warped_2017}).
-This implies that this result cannot be deduced by combining the approximating space construction from \cite{dynamics1} with results in \cite{structure}. \end{ex}
+As pointed out by the anonymous referee, it is also possible to deduce that the sparse warped cone $\mathcal{Q}_{F_k} X$ violates the coarse Baum--Connes conjecture by combining the approximating space construction from \cite{dynamics1} with the results in \cite{structure}.
+However, the latter argument is somewhat more opaque.
+For example, it is not clear to us whether this approach implies that sparse Druţu--Nowak projection violates the coarse Baum--Connes.
+On the contrary, the approach developed in this paper implies \emph{all} non-compact ghost projections---including the sparse Druţu--Nowak projection---violate the conjecture.